dustinpfister/blog_posts/_posts/threejs-object3d-parent.md

 mesh.position.set(0, 0.5, 0);
 scene.add(mesh);

-// getting the parent of the mesh, and prefroming an action on it var parent = mesh.parent;
+// getting the parent of the mesh, and preforming an action on it var parent = mesh.parent;
 parent.rotation.x = Math.PI * 2 * Math.random();